ZainRizvi/ZainRizvi.github.io/_drafts/authenticating-to-bigrquery-on-gcp-ai-platform-notebooks.md

 The above packages will take \~10 minutes to install

-4. Import the required libraries
-5. Authenticate yourself by running the command `bq``_auth(use_``oob = TRUE)` (correct your email address as appropriate).
+4. Import the required libraries and Authenticate yourself by running the command `bq``_auth(use_``oob = TRUE)` (correct your email address as appropriate)

+Commands to run:

     library(httpuv)
     library(gargle)
     library(bigrquery)
     bq_auth(use_oob = TRUE)

-6. Say yes when it asks about caching the OAuth credentials.
+5. Say yes when it asks about caching the OAuth credentials.

 You'll see an error like the following

     > library(httpuv)
     > library(gargle)
     > library(bigrquery)
     > bq_auth(use_oob = TRUE)
-    Is it OK to cache OAuth access credentials in the folder '/home/jupyter/.R/gargle/gargle-oauth' between R sessions?
+    > Is it OK to cache OAuth access credentials in the folder '/home/jupyter/.R/gargle/gargle-oauth' between R sessions?

     1: Yes
     2: No

     Selection: 1
     Enter authorization code: /usr/bin/xdg-open: 778: /usr/bin/xdg-open: www-browser: not found
     /usr/bin/xdg-open: 778: /usr/bin/xdg-open: links2: not found